-Reindeer hide rugs are increasingly in demand as a great alternative to old fashioned carpets and rugs, or as an unique contemporary style and design choice when requiring something different to the much better known cowhide rug or carpet.
+Reindeer hide rugs are increasingly in demand as a great alternative to synthetic rugs, or as an unique contemporary style and design choice when requiring something different to the more popular cowhide rug.

 Reindeer hide rugs are tanned to protect and cure the proteins in the hide and then typically silicone treated to help to make them water-resistant and so appropriate for use both inside your home as well as out.
-When some simple steps are performed on a frequent basis then reindeer hide rugs and carpets should last and offer you delight for many years to come.
+When some simple steps are performed on a frequent basis then reindeer hide rugs should last for many years to come.

 If looked after properly a reindeer hide rug ought to last for many years.
 At first the hide will definitely moult by shedding a little of its fur and this should be regarded as being normal.
 All you will need to do is carry it outdoors and shake the hide every few weeks.
 After 2 or 3 weeks the hairs on the hide should settle down somewhat and one will need to shake this outside the house more infrequently.

 As reindeer hides are usually relatively waterproof by natural means (as well as being silicone coated) they can easily be put to use both inside and outside the home.
 However if the hide does get wet , then they should be allowed to dry out naturally - ideally in sun light which additionally serves to naturally disinfect the hide.